nktcodes/My-Datasets/README.md

 # My-Datasets

- This is a collection of stock datasets that will be useful for financial analysis.
+ This is a collection of stock market datasets that will be useful for financial analysis.

  Currently the dataset is composed of: